micmejia/bible-dump/NKJV/Ephesians/Eph 5.md

 For you were once darkness, but now _you are_ light in the Lord.
 Walk as children of light

 ###### 9
-(for the fruit of the [^b]Spirit _is_ in all goodness, righteousness, and truth),
+(for the fruit of the Spirit _is_ in all goodness, righteousness, and truth),

 ###### 10
 finding out what is acceptable to the Lord.

 ###### 11
-And have no fellowship with the unfruitful works of darkness, but rather [^c]expose _them._
+And have no fellowship with the unfruitful works of darkness, but rather expose _them._

 ###### 12
 For it is shameful even to speak of those things which are done by them in secret.

 ###### 13
-But all things that are [^d]exposed are made manifest by the light, for whatever makes manifest is light.
+But all things that are exposed are made manifest by the light, for whatever makes manifest is light.

 ###### 14
 Therefore He says: "Awake, you who sleep, Arise from the dead, And Christ will give you light." ## Walk in Wisdom

 ###### 15
-See then that you walk [^e]circumspectly, not as fools but as wise,
+See then that you walk circumspectly, not as fools but as wise,

 ###### 16
 redeeming the time, because the days are evil.